DavidLindsayV/AnaesthesiaOCR/Hardware/Hardware_Use_Intstructions.md

 scp source destination
 where 'source' or 'destination' can be addresses on the local machine (eg ./path/to/myfolder/examplefiletomove.txt) or on the remote machine (eg engr302t12@ip_address:/path/to/myfolder/examplefiletomove.txt)

-## Installing python versions/packages

-To install python packages, use Pip.
-Please note it is slow due to its reliance on the rpi's internet connection.

-To install a different python version, follow the instructions present in https://hub.tcno.co/pi/software/python-update/.
-I recommend when running sudo make to use one core instead of 4 to avoid crashes.

 ## Test whether the system is 32 bit or 64 bit

 - Open a terminal